Energy efficiency in the building sector

 In 2010, Croatia had on record 36.5 million m2 of useable floor area in commercial non-residential buildings, which is 5% of the total surface area of all buildings, and it is assumed that they consume somewhat less than 7% of the overall energy consumption.

-In August 2014, the Government of the Republic of Croatia adopted the Programme of energy renovation of non-residential (commercial) buildings, the goal of which is the renovation of commercial buildings applying energy efficiency measures, in order to achieve energy class B, A, or A+.
+In August 2014, the Government of the Republic of Croatia adopted the Programme of energy renovation of non-residential (commercial) buildings, the goal of which was the renovation of commercial buildings applying energy efficiency measures, in order to achieve energy class B, A, or A+.
 Under the energy renovation programme economically viable, energy efficient technologies and measures will be applied to the commercial non-residential buildings for the purpose of development of new activities and entrepreneurship, continuous and systematic energy management, strategic planning and sustainable management of energy resources at national, regional, and local level.
-In addition, an analysis and impact assessment will be prepared of the benefits of the buildings renovated in compliance with energy efficiency requirements with regard to an increase in the health of tenants of these buildings, the reduction of energy consumption, reduction of emissions of CO2, as well as to the induced and indirect employment and changes in the economy.
+I

 Energy renovation of the existing commercial non-residential buildings is primarily aimed at the construction works built before 1987, which consume more than 300 kWh/ m2 ofenergy for heating (even though the average is 220-250) due to poor or no thermal insulation.
 However, apart from the renovation of the existing buildings, it is vital to stimulate the construction of new buildings in line with low energy or passive standards.